-In July 2017 BBVA announced that, across its group, the proportion of digital customers had increased from 33% in June 2016 to 39% 12 months later, with more than half of all customers in Chile, Turkey, and Venezuela qualifying as such.
+In July BBVA said across its group the proportion of digital customers had increased from 33 percent in June 2016 to 39 percent 12 months later, with more than half of all customers in Chile, Turkey, and Venezuela banking online.

-Between December 2015 and August 2017 the number of mobile users in Spain rose from 1.9 million to more than 3 million, and the mobile channel is now more popular than online for purchasing credit products and making pension contributions.
+Between December 2015 and August 2017 the number of mobile users in Spain rose from 1.9m to more than 3m, and the mobile channel is now more popular than online for purchasing credit products and making pension contributions.

 BBVA now has a strong focus on using digital technology to enhance the user experience, and is leveraging its acquisitions to develop new products that can compete with offerings from fintech competitors as and when they emerge.